Highpointers Foundation Projects

 The Foundation has committed to assisting with this process.
 An informational kiosk has been built near the highpoint, and the old license plate display is on the back side of it.
 A flagpole has been erected.
 Five tall posts have been erected with 10 signs on each, indicating the distance and direction to the other US highpoints.
 Major landscaping around the highpoint and the house has been completed.
 Much of this has been paid for by the Foundation.
-They are planning more construction in 2012, and additional funding is needed.
+They are planning more construction in 2014, and additional funding is needed.
+An 18-foot high observation platform has been built around the old corn silo.

 The highway which passes close by to the west of Hawkeye Point was recently upgraded to a major 4-lane highway, and the corridor now draws a substantially higher volume of traffic than in years past.
 A visitor center would bring many in for a stop.
-A seven acre plot of wooded land immediately north of the highpoint has been purchased from the state of Iowa Highway Department for a campground as well, and initial development occurred in 2010.
+A seven acre plot of wooded land immediately north of the highpoint has been purchased from the state of Iowa Highway Department for a campground as well, and initial development occurred in 2011-2014.
 Brush has been cleared, and gravel laid for camping and RVs.
+A bathroom with showers and a picnic pavilion will be completed by summer 2014.
 Weary travelers can now find a place to stay next to the highpoint, perhaps one of the few locally owned highpoints in America where overnight visitation is allowed this close to the actual highpoint.
 The Highpointers Foundation provided the majority of funds to acquire and develop this acreage.

 Louisiana – Driskill Mountain2012 - Amount of financial assistance: roughly $1,000